 Traveling with toddlers means escaping your (and their) comfort zone, so do what you can to make your home away from home as safe as possible.

-It’s tough to play during a long car ride or plane trip, but by packing a few favorite distractions and planning in plenty of play breaks, you can keep your toddler happy.
-And if that doesn’t work, you can always find something bright, shiny and new from the truck stop or airport gift shop.
+It’s tough to play during a long car ride or plane trip, but by packing a few favorite distractions and planning plenty of play breaks, you can keep your toddler happy.
+And if that doesn’t work, you can always buy something bright, shiny and new from the truck stop or airport gift shop.